Amphibians

 Lungs and Cutaneous Respiration

-Adult amphibians have lungs, but many species also rely on cutaneous respiration (breathing through their skin) to supplement their oxygen intake, especially in moist environments.
+Adult amphibians have lungs, but many species rely on cutaneous respiration (breathing through their skin) to supplement their oxygen intake, especially in moist environments.

 Double Circulation

-Amphibians have a three-chambered heart (two atria and one ventricle), which results in somewhat mixed oxygenated and deoxygenated blood but is more efficient than the hearts of fish.
+They have a three-chambered heart (two atria and one ventricle), which results in somewhat mixed oxygenated and deoxygenated blood but is more efficient than the hearts of fish.

 External Fertilization